alexinea/spa-github-pages-template/README.md

-# Vue Single Page Apps for GitHub Pages
+# Single Page Apps for GitHub Pages Template

-This is a lightweight solution for deploying vue single page app with GitHub Pages.
+This is a lightweight solution for deploying single page app with GitHub Pages.

 Refer to this project: https://github.com/rafgraph/spa-github-pages/